Skip to main contentterm: “API”,

 term: “CLI”,

 definition: “Command Line Interface.
-Conduktor CLI is an artifact that communicates with other artifacts’ API.
+Conduktor CLI is a component that manages Console and Gateway resources via command line or integration into CI/CD pipelines.
 Two installation options are available: native binary or Docker.
 Find out more.”,

 slug: “cli”